arkantos1482/leveldb-viewer/readme.md

 ## Acknowledgments

-- Thanks to the [goleveldb](https://github.com/syndtr/goleveldb) project for providing the Go wrapper for LevelDB.
+- Thanks to the [goleveldb](https://github.com/syndtr/goleveldb) and [tview](https://github.com/rivo/tview) projects for providing the necessary tools to build this application.